hexoul/metasdk-react/README.md

 ```

 QRCode styles can be set for all components like above example `SendTransaction`
-- `qrpopup` decides if QRCode exists within popup or not
+- `qrpopup` decides if QRCode exists within popup or not. default: `true`
-- `qrsize` changes the size of QRCode
+- `qrsize` changes the size of QRCode by pixel. default: `128`
-- `qrvoffset` is a vertical offset from origin
+- `qrvoffset` is a vertical offset from origin. default: `20`
-- `qrpadding` applies padding thickness of QRCode as style
+- `qrpadding` applies padding thickness of QRCode as style. default: `1em`
-- `qrposition` decides relative position from origin, declaration for positions are in `util.js`
+- `qrposition` decides relative position from origin, declaration for positions are in `util.js`. default: `bottom right`
 - `qrtext` sets `Button` text to open QRCode popup

 ## Test